 The ecoregion is part of the Somali-Masai regional center of phytogeographic endemism.
-This desiccated ecoregion contains no outstanding biological features, few resident fauna and few endemics.
-Only three near-endemic species are found here, all of them reptiles: the Ogaden burrowing asp, Ragazzi's cylindrical skink, and Indian leaf-toed gecko.
+This desiccated ecoregion contains no outstanding biological features, few resident fauna, and few endemics.
+Only three near-endemic species are found here, all of them reptiles: the Ogaden burrowing asp, Ragazzi's cylindrical skink, and the Indian leaf-toed gecko.

 In addition, the Sept Frères islands have important breeding colonies of crested tern and lesser-crested tern, while green turtle and hawksbill nest in sheltered sandy coastal coves.

-Poaching of gazelles, marine turtles, and nesting seabirds (for both meat and eggs) occurs, particular on the offshore islands which are important turtle nesting and foraging sites.
+Poaching of gazelles, marine turtles, and nesting seabirds (for both meat and eggs) occurs, particularly on the offshore islands, which are important turtle nesting and foraging sites.
 There is also the threat from coastal habitat conversion for urban and industrial development.
 A further potential threat is continued climate change resulting in desertification due to a shortage of rainfall.

 1. Burgess, N., Hales, J.A., Underwood, E., Dinerstein, E., Olson, D., Itoua, I., Schipper, J., Ricketts, T. and Newman, K. 2004.
 Terrestrial ecoregions of Africa and Madagascar: a conservation assessment.
 Island Press.